-He is a founding father of Macro-Accounting, a new research field that he has helped develop, with related research widely recognized such as the American Accounting Association’s 2019 Notable Contributions to Accounting Literature Award and the Best Paper Award.
-Examples of topics his research covers include inflation; economic fluctuations and growth (including recessions and GDP); monetary policy (including cost of capital/discount rates and interest rate dynamics); real estate; and national accounting.
+He is a founding father of Macro-Accounting, a new research field that he has helped develop, with related research widely recognized such as through the American Accounting Association’s 2019 Notable Contributions to Accounting Literature Award and the Best Paper Award.
+Examples of topics his research covers include inflation; economic fluctuations & growth (including recessions/GDP); monetary policy (including cost of capital/discount rates and interest rate dynamics); real estate; and national accounting.

-His research expertise is in the relationship between financial reporting and analysis, capital markets, and macroeconomics.
+Overall, his research expertise is in corporate financial reporting and analysis, capital markets, valuation, financial technology and innovation, and macroeconomics.
 His work focuses on the modeling and the resolution of real-world problems with the goal of enhancing decision making, while employing tools such as econometrics, statistical/big data analyses, and programmed algorithms.

-Among other honors/awards for exceptional merits, he was recognized as the recipient of the Notable Contributions to Accounting Literature Award and the Best Paper Award, both from the American Accounting Association.
-Also, as a World’s Top 40 Under 40, a Bakar Faculty Fellow, a Hellman Fellow for Distinguished Excellence in Research, a Schwabacher Fellow, and twice as the recipient of the Earl F. Cheit Award for Distinguished Excellence Teaching (of core MBA courses).
+Among other honors/awards for exceptional merits, he was recognized as the recipient of the Notable Contributions to Accounting Literature Award and the Best Paper Award — both from the American Accounting Association.
+Also, as a World’s Top 40 Under 40, Bakar Faculty Fellow, Hellman Fellow for Distinguished Research Excellence, Schwabacher Fellow, and twice as the recipient of the Earl F. Cheit Award for Distinguished Teaching Excellence (core MBAs courses).

-Other honor/award examples include the Stanford’s Jaedicke Merit Award for Outstanding Academic Achievements at Stanford, Evan C. Thompson Teaching & Learning Innovation Award (for core MBA Teaching Excellence), Columbia University’s Research Grant, Tel Aviv University’s Special Program for Outstanding Merits and the Annual Research Prize of the School of Economics.
+Other honor/award examples: Stanford’s Jaedicke Merit Award for Outstanding Academic Achievements at Stanford, Evan C. Thompson Teaching & Learning Innovation Award (for core MBA Teaching Excellence), Columbia University’s Research Grant, Tel Aviv University’s Special Program for Outstanding Merits and School of Economics’ Research Prize.